A program of the Delaware COVID-19 Strategic Response Fund

 - Requests unrelated to the impact of the pandemic.

-- Expenses not related to an organizational shift or transition, such as ongoing staffing, programmatic, operational, or capital costs of the organization.
+- General operating expenses not related to efficiency or capacity building, such as general staffing, program support, or capital costs of the organization.

 - Political campaigns or lobbying activities.